ArxnA/Gaming-Website-Project/README.md

 # Gaming Website Project

-The home page of the digikala website responsive for all devices with bootstrap (html, css, sass, bootstrap )
+The home page of a gaming website responsive for all devices (html, css, sass)